 Even if you haven't had the pleasure of experiencing night sweats, wicked mood swings, irritability, brain fog or soaking through your workout clothes before you even leave the house, you know those symptoms (and more) are on their way.

 Menopause is inevitable, but you're not powerless against these bothersome symptoms.
-In addition to hormonal therapies, diet-related changes and certain dietary supplements, physical activity is an excellent tool for staying fit and feeling your best through this transition.
+In addition to hormonal therapies, menopause diet-related changes and certain dietary supplements, physical activity is an excellent tool for staying fit and feeling your best through this transition.

 Benefits of Exercise During Menopause